bergercookie/Pump3000/docs/_build/html/_sources/installation.txt

 - **History**

-  From here the user can see all the commands sent to the pump which can be devided to 2 types:
+  From here the user can see all the commands sent to the pump which can be divided to 2 types:

   * Commands issued by the user